qfpl/initial-final/blog/drafts/post.md

   add x y = mconcat ["(", x, " + ", y, ")"]
 ```

-We can also add to our virtual data type by writing addition typeclass:
+We can also add constructors to our virtual data type by writing addition typeclass:
 ```haskell
 class ExpMul repr where
   mul :: repr -> repr -> repr